Discover The SEP (Smart Energy Pay) Listing On XT Exchange

-SEP (Smart Energy Pay) is excited to announce the listing of Smart Energy Pay (SEP) on XT Exchange.
-The SEP/USDT trading pair will be available in the Innovation Zone, offering a new opportunity for traders to engage with a blockchain project focused on transforming the energy sector.
-Please find the go-live schedule below:
+(MENAFN- GlobeNewsWire - Nasdaq) SINGAPORE, Oct.
+18, 2024 (GLOBE NEWSWIRE) -- We are excited to announce the listing of Smart energy Pay (SEP) on XT Exchange.
+The SEP/USDT trading pair has been available in the Innovation Zone, offering a new opportunity for traders to engage with a blockchain project focused on transforming the energy sector.

 SEP's listing on XT Exchange marks a significant step in bringing green energy to the forefront of the blockchain space.
 With this listing, SEP gains access to XT's vast global community, enhancing its liquidity and providing exposure to a broader audience.
 By joining XT Exchange, SEP is poised to drive innovation in both the DeFi and renewable energy sectors, paving the way for a more sustainable future.